naseemshah/gcrf-dashboard-2021/README.md

 `yarn install`
 - 1.7 - Great!
 After successfull installation, start the local server so as to test the application.
 To start the server locally type in <br>
 `yarn start`<br>
-You will see the server running on `localhost:3000`
+You will see the server running on `localhost:3000` <br>
 ![Step 1.7](/docs/images/step1.7.png)
 - 1.8 - Open web browser and goto `localhost:3000` to test the application.
-Now you have your latest student data up and running locally.
+Now you have your latest student data up and running locally. <br>
 ![Step 1.8](/docs/images/step1.8.png)

 ### STEP 2 - Set up Firebase hosting